filetrust/glasswall-engineering-site/docs/product-descriptions/product-overview.md

 If you know that this limit is too restrictive then the pathway for you is to pass a secured URL.
 An example of this is a signed S3 url, this provides time limited access to a file (see our FAQ section for the permissions required).

-This pathway then supports files up to 2GB in size, the rebuilt files are then placed in an output storage location accessed by a secured URL.
+The rebuilt files is placed in an output storage location accessed by a secured URL.